ActuatorDigital/Sketch/README.md

 By adding this attribute along with the given dependency type and implementation type, Sketch will create the necessary dependencies for your sketch to run.
 Note that dependencies don't have to be a sketch's direct dependency.
 A dependency will be injected for **any** object instantiated in the sketch.

+#### Overriding Dependencies

+From version 0.1.0 onwards, users can add more specific dependency injection for subclasses of sketches, providing greater flexibility when extending abstract sketches.
+This is done using the new `SketchDependsOverrideAttribute`.

+This feature might be particularly useful if you're using Flume with many sketches with shared behaviour, where varied behaviour from inherited or abstract sketches is desired.

 ## Sketch Runner
 The sketch runner window can be found in the Unity Editor Window dropdown beside the test runner.
 To open the sketch runner, in the unity editor, navigate to:
 ```